-Helping Victims Who Have Been Hurt by Pharmaceuticals
+Helping Victims in Massachusetts Who Have Been Hurt by Pharmaceuticals

 When we talk about dangerous drugs, we are not referring to those sold illegally on the street.
 We are all familiar with the dangers of street drugs.
 We are referring here to the drugs sold by multi-billion dollar drug companies who have been found to spend more on advertising to a trusting population than on research and development of safe drugs.
 These include drugs such as Actos, Pradaxa, and other widely used ones.
 Tragically, dangerous drugs do not just affect children and adults; very young infants are now being subjected to dangerous drugs.

-If a dangerous drug has harmed you or a loved one, please contact a Springfield personal injury lawyer from A Good Law Firm as soon as possible.
+If a dangerous drug has harmed you or a loved one, please contact the Springfield personal injury lawyers from A Good Law Firm as soon as possible.

 The tip of the iceberg is being explored when it comes to the blatant negligence found in many enormously profitable drug companies.
 Approval of the drugs is often procured through unethical means and often without adequate testing.
 Even worse, test results that predict dangers are obscured or hidden, and the drugs continue to be marketed and sold.
 Drug companies have virtually unlimited resources.
 They are strictly liable for injuries caused by defective or dangerous drugs.
 Having an experienced and skilled legal representation can help reach effective and optimum results for your case.